 The solution was built on HIPAA-compliant Amazon Web Services (AWS).
-Caktus has a depth of experience with AWS, having used it to build scalable web and cloud apps for a number of our clients – for computing, networking, storage, databases, security, application services, and security.
+Caktus has a depth of experience with AWS, having used it to build scalable web and cloud apps for a number of our clients – for computing, networking, storage, databases, application services, and security.

 A Secure, HIPAA-compliant Home in the Cloud

 The teams tested a variety of services to determine the ideal overall architecture.
 They identified and patched holes to ensure that the data was 100 percent secure.
 They built an infrastructure as code (IaC) system that allowed them to quickly and easily deploy the cloud servers.

 To facilitate a seamless data flow, the teams developed code that integrated with the health system’s clinical networks and its continuous integration and delivery pipeline.
 They used AWS CloudFormation templates and Kubernetes deployment to integrate into both the flow of the data and the developer process.
 AWS CloudFormation provides a common language for modeling and provisioning AWS and third-party application resources.

 The Caktus team initially helped deploy one application to the cloud.
 With the rapidly repeatable IaC approach, they were able to then follow quickly with two more applications.
 They built a nimble, scalable hosting and deployment system that will allow Duke Crucible’s development team to easily add capacity as demand for their applications increases.